 With over 3,000 hours of sunshine every year, it’s no wonder that Fuerteventura in is one of the hottest holiday destinations in the Canary Islands.
 Just 100km off the coast of Africa, Fuerteventura – or otherwise known as the Island of Eternal Spring – is blessed with incredible weather, over 150 sandy beaches and a unique volcanic landscape.

 Aside from the usual stunning beaches, natural parks and old city ruins, there are a few more unusual places you have to check out when you come to this island paradise.
-With plenty of flights available with Monarch, you can head off to the sunshine and enjoy this incredible island in no time!

 If you’re travelling with children, Oasis Park is a must-see.
 This huge zoo is filled with exotic birds, reptiles and primates, as well as giraffes, zebras and hippos.
 There are lots of interactive animal shows and even a camel safari where you can ride a camel across the island’s mountaintops.